batstateu-is/2025-BatstateU-IS/README.md

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After comparing both options, the team decided to integrate the Technic™ Large Angular Motor for the robot’s driving and steering system.
 This features a built-in advanced Rotation Sensor that can report speed, angle changes, and absolute position within a range of -180° to +180°.
 It can also sense direct user input or manual rotation which allows responsive input during calibration or testing.
 While powered by a 7.2V system, the motor can achieve a torque of 25 Ncm at stall, and performs most efficiently at 8 Ncm with 135 RPM.
 Its speed with no load reaches up to 175 RPM.
 Its sensor offers a resolution of 360 counts per revolution, an accuracy that is less than or equal to ±3 degrees, and a fast update rate of 100 Hz for real-time feedback.
 In terms of design, the motor has a Technic build geometry and includes a 250 mm LEGO® Power Functions 2.0 (LPF2) cable and dual crosshole outputs, making it easy to integrate securely into complex builds.</p>

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Overall, it provides higher torque which is essential for maintaining a consistent speed while carrying the weight of the hub, sensors, camera, LEGO, and 3D-printed components.
 This motor also offers smoother acceleration and deceleration, and more responsive driving system, helping the robot to maintain its stability when turning.
-Thus, three Technic™ Large Angular Motor was utilized in the self-driving robot, with the first one being connected to the steering wheel, second for the drive system, and the third motor for the rotating camera and distance sensor.</p>
+Thus, three Technic™ Large Angular Motor were utilized in the self-driving robot, with the first one being connected to the steering wheel, second for the drive system, and the third motor for the rotating camera and distance sensor.</p>

 ### 1.2.
 Steering and Driving Mechanism